jonnyhoeven/k8sgpt/README.md

 Instead of complex Grafana dashboards that require manual monitoring, we use a Push Model:

-- Detect: Daily GitLab CI scan using `k8sgpt`.
+- Detect: Daily Git CI scan using `k8sgpt`.
 - Triage: Claude summarizes the impact (Color-coded: Red/Yellow/Green).
 - Alert: A concise summary is sent to the team (Slack/Teams).
 - Remediate: Use agentic tools to map the error directly back to our YAML manifests for a one-command suggested fix.